ts33kr/granite/README.md

   [nucleus/scaled.coffee](library/nucleus/scaled.coffee) file for
   the scalable kernel implementation.

+  + Due to the strong objective design principles, it is extremely easy to write components (classes) that contain the client side coding as well as the server side coding.
+Both naturally and most natively coexisting and interacting.
+The frontend package system [Bower](http://bower.io) is built right into the framework in order to provide the unique ability to embeded frontend dependencies directly to your components.
+The dependencies are intelligently resolved and automatically satisfied during the node bootloaing.
+  The broad spectrum of configuration flexibilities are provided.

 ##Disclaimer
 Before considering using Granite framework, you should be well aware of some of the specifics regarding its usage.
 The first and foremost